cortze/ipfs-cid-hoarder/README.md

 To compile the tool you will need:
 - `make`
 - Go `1.17` (Go `1.18` is still not supported by few imported modules)
-- A `postgres` instance, doesn't matter if you are running it on a docker or lacally
+- A `postgres` instance, doesn't matter if you are running it on a docker or locally

 ## Compilation